purescript/trypurescript/README.md

     - Example: `gist=37c3c97f47a43f20c548`
     - Notes: the file should be named `Main.purs` with the module name `Main`.

+- **Load From URL**: Load compressed PureScript code using the `code` parameter
+    - Managed by Try PureScript and updated on editor state change to create shareable URLs
+    - Format: `code=<compressed string>`
+    - Example: `code=LYewJgrgNgpgBAWQIYEsB2cDuALGAnGIA` will set the editor state to the single line `module Main where`

 - **View Mode**: Control the view mode using the `view` parameter
     - Options are: `code`, `output`, `both` (default)
     - Example: `view=output` will only display the output